 Working in this way delivers the same quality and costs the same price as conventional development, and you can use a recognisable Fair Trade Software label on products produced.
 Why not take this opportunity to show your own staff and customers how you help make the world a better place?Go to website

 Since 2011 we have collaborated with international and local partners in Kenya completing a number of successful projects.
-Building on our successes with CodePamoja and Fair Trade Software, in Q4 2018 we launch a new project – WorkPamoja.
+Building on our successes with CodePamoja and Fair Trade Software, in Q4 2018 we launched a new project – WorkPamoja.

-WorkPamoja is a new initiative, joint-funded with German developmental agency GIZ, to encourage collaboration between African and European ICT companies.
-We will have the website online Q1 2019.
-Until then please contact us via this website for further details.
+WorkPamoja is a new initiative, joint-funded with German development agency GIZ, to encourage collaboration between African and European ICT companies.
+Please contact us via this website for further details.

 Curious about what our developers are doing all day?
 Read our #LifeOfDevs blogs to find out!View Blog